 Indigenization: To avoid over-reliance on foreign technology and ensure national security, India needs to develop and master homegrown technologies in IT, AI, and quantum mechanics.
 This requires not just adoption but also innovation in these fields, enabling the Indian military to stay ahead without depending on external powers.
 That is why tech sovereignty is the need of the hour.

-R&D Investment: Mastery in these advanced domains calls for greater investment in research and development, collaboration with academia and industry, and fostering indigenous defense tech companies.
-This builds a self-reliant defense ecosystem that can respond to specific national security challenges while also advancing cutting-edge military technology.
+R&D Investment: Mastery in these advanced domains calls for greater investment in research and development, collaboration with academia and industry, and fostering Indigenous defence tech companies.
+This builds a self-reliant defence ecosystem that can respond to specific national security challenges while also advancing cutting-edge military technology.

-Lessons from Russia Ukraine War and the use of AI
+Lessons from the Russia-Ukraine War and the Use of AI

-Alex Karp, the CEO of the data-analytics firm Palantir Technologies went to Ukraine where he met with Ukrainian President Volodymyr Zelensky.
-During his meeting Zelensky, Karp offered to deploy Palantir’s data and artificial-intelligence software to support Ukraine’s defense.
-To the uninitiated, Palantir provids data-analytics software to U.S. Immigration and Customs Enforcement (ICE), the FBI, the Department of Defense, and a host of foreign-intelligence agencies
+Alex Karp, the CEO of the data analytics firm Palantir Technologies went to Ukraine where he met with Ukrainian President Volodymyr Zelensky.
+During his meeting with Zelensky, Karp offered to deploy Palantir’s data and artificial intelligence software to support Ukraine’s defence.
+To the uninitiated, Palantir provides data-analytics software to U.S. Immigration and Customs Enforcement (ICE), the FBI, the Department of Defense, and a host of foreign intelligence agencies

 Conclusion